zenderovpaulo95/Crash-Bandicoot-NSame-Trilogy-tool/README.md

-## Welcome to Crash Bandicoot N. Same Triology mod tool
+## Welcome to Crash Bandicoot N. Same Triology mod tool (and technically supports CTR: Nitro Fueled)
 This tool is made for modifying text, texture and pak files.